State and Local Climate and Energy Program

 - Improvement by providing recommendations for designing better programs

-Key Steps for Measuring Results
+Key Steps for Measuring Impacts

 - Plan – Establish goals, define performance indicators, specify evaluation and reporting approaches, and allocate resources.
 The level of rigor and analysis required will depend on who needs the information and for what purpose.